SAP-archive/REST_API_Documentation_Guidelines/040_More_Documentation.html.md

 ## Prerequisites

-A list of requirements to run the project or chart.
+List the requirements to run the project or chart.

 ## Details
 Provide detailed information about the project or chart's functionality.
 For example, a further description, an installation or configuration guide, operating instructions, or examples.
 Add subsections for better readability.